NixOS options

 stylix.fonts.sizes.popups

-The font size for notifications/popups and in general overlay elements of the desktop.
+The font size used for notifications, popups, and other overlay elements of the desktop.

 Default: 10